A birth defect due to negligence calls for tough-minded representation

 A cerebral palsy medical malpractice case requires careful investigation.
 It’s important to have an experienced medical malpractice attorney who understands the law and has access to medical experts.

-At Meade Injury Law Group, we have a physician on staff who is both a doctor and a lawyer – Suresh Nekuri, M.D.
+At Meade Law Group, we have a physician on staff who is both a doctor and a lawyer – Suresh Nekuri, M.D.
 J.D.